-$\textbf{7.} \quad \textbf{Choose where you get to see the slideshow.}$
+7. Choose where you get to see the slideshow.

 You can see the slideshow on your iPhone itself of course or have it beamed wirelessly to an Apple TV, should you own Apple's older set-top box or end up with the newer, more feature-rich Apple TV boxes.
-The later Apple TV models start at \$149.
+Later Apple TV models start at \$149; a 4K version is \$179.
 To make a slideshow appear on Apple TV, tap the icon in the upper-right corner of the screen and then tap Apple TV.